Year 12 Classical Studies Units 3 and 4

 This subject develops skills in research, analysis and the construction of an evidence based argument.

 Internet is needed to access this course.
 All work will be completed and submitted online weekly.
-You will also need to buy the following books:
+All relevant texts are provided in .pdf format throughout the course.

-- Homer, The Iliad, Translated by Robert Fagles, Penguin Classics, 1998
+- Sophocles, Antigone (in The Three Theban Plays) Translated by Robert Fagles, Penguin Classics, 1984

-- Homer, The Odyssey, Translated by Robert Fagles, Penguin Classics, 1998
+- Translated by Philip Vellacott, Penguin Classics, 2001

 Things to have a look at